-- The user is looking for information that relates to a keyword
+- The user is looking for information that relates to a keyword.

-- The user is looking for generalized information about a topic
+- The user is looking for generalized information about a topic.

 The Concept of Do, Know, and Go

-Google now uses a mobile-first index so always check your SEO from a mobile device.
-If a business has an eCommerce site, then it is imperative to make the website load fast and be user-friendly for smartphone users who will likely be looking to make a purchase.
+Google now uses a mobile-first index.
+So, it’s critical to check your SEO, viewports, CTAs, and content from a mobile device, not just on a desktop.
+If your business has an e-commerce site, you must ensure the website loads quickly and is user-friendly for smartphone users who will likely be looking to make a purchase.

 The User Journey

-Who Gets Clicked On
+Who Gets Clicks?

 Why You Need SEO